By Janice Revell, contributor

 They may not be sexy, but food, drink, and household-product stocks can deliver stellar returns.
 Here's where some top fund managers see the best values today.

 FORTUNE – Some years ago Tom Russo struck up a bit of in-flight chitchat with an executive at a computer company.
 Russo, who manages about $5 billion in private investment funds and individual accounts for wealthy clients, began raving about the Hershey Co.
-(HSY) The MOREScott Cendrowski, writer-reporter - Jun 20, 2012 5:00 AM ET
+(HSY) The MOREScott Cendrowski, writer - Jun 20, 2012 5:00 AM ET

 The vaunted international stock picker David Herro is betting big on banks in France, Spain, and Italy.
 But he doesn't call himself a risk-taker.